 In other words, recover the Primary site server from CAS.
 We can retrieve global and global proxy data from the CAS database.
 The site data is regenerated by clients that send information to the primary site.
 The CAS reinitializes the site data from the primary site.

 How to Recover Restore SCCM Primary Site Server Database Part 2 ConfigMgr Endpoint Manager

-If you’ve a good backup and you want to recover a primary site then refer the following post – Post 1 .
+If you’re a good backup and you want to recover a primary site, then refer to the following post – Post 1.

 Now, In ConfigMgr 2012, the Recovery a Site option is part of Installation Wizard.